 This old-fashioned roadside eatery along Tamiami Trail near Krome Avenue was launched in 1965 by the late Tommy Little, who wanted to provide easy access to cold drinks and rib-sticking fare for folks heading into or out of the Everglades.
-This recently spiffed up backwood heritage vision remains a popular, affordable family option.
-Order at the counter, grab your food, and eat at picnic tables on the screened porch or outdoors.
-Specialties include barbecued chicken and ribs with a tangy sauce, fries, coleslaw, and a fried biscuit, plus burgers, fish sandwiches, and wings of fire.
+Now spiffed up, this backwoods heritage vision remains a popular, affordable family option.
+Chow down inside or outdoors under chickees.
+Specialties include barbecued chicken and ribs with a tangy secret basting sauce, fries, coleslaw, and biscuits, plus burgers, fish sandwiches, and wings of fire.
 The whopping double-decker beef or pork sandwich with slaw requires multiple napkins.
 Latin specialties include deep-fried pork and fried green plantains.
 Beer is by the bottle or pitcher.
 Locals flock here with kids on weekends for pony rides.

 16400 S.W.
 8th St.

 Miami, Florida 33194, USA

 - A few Latin specialties